Kaddisfly: Hiatus (2008–2014)

 As Kaddisfly we may very well end up finishing horses galloping one day, but for now, I suppose the popular thing to say would be we are on a small hiatus.
 There will always be our back catalog, and our internet presence will remain the same because Kaddisfly isn't dead, just hibernating.
 We also still have some unreleased material that may surface at some point.

 In the fall of 2008, Christopher Ruff, Beau Kuther, Kelsey Kuther, and Aaron Tollefson started a new band called Water & Bodies.
 Water & Bodies released their debut EP on May 15, 2009.
-In the summer of 2010, Kelsey Kuther left the band to concentrate on his other project, Ex-Cowboys.
+In the summer of 2010, Kelsey Kuther left the band.
 He was subsequently replaced by Kile Brewer after he moved back to Portland, Oregon.
-Water & Bodies released their first full-length album in February 2011.
+Water & Bodies released their first full-length album 'Light Year' in February 2011.

-On December 12, 2011, the band self-released an EP called Demos & Rarities.

 Reunion & Horses Galloping On Sailboats (2014-present)

 On March 5, 2014, Kaddisfly updated their Facebook page with an image of a setlist and possible tracklisting.
 A later posting announced a small show, the band's first in over 5 years, that was held in Portland, Oregon on March 10, 2014.

 On January 5, 2015, they updated their Facebook page with a tracklisting for the upcoming 2015 release of Horses Galloping on Sailboats.
 It contained 12 tracks.

 In June 2015, they announced they had signed with intheclouds Records and would be releasing Horses Galloping on Sailboats on June 21, 2015.
 A tracklisting was released as well as the cover art and news of a limited edition vinyl edition of the album.
 The band also registered a new website located at www.youaretheend.com.

+In 2025, Crimson Solitude Records partnered with Kaddisfly to reissue their early material to streaming services as well as new EPs entitled It Has to Be This Way and Hourglass, featuring studio demos from 2007 and 2008.